ifwe/bruce/doc/detailed_config.md

         <!-- Somewhat arbitrary upper bound on produce request size.
 As above,
              a value such as "100k" is interpreted as (100 * 1024) bytes.
 You
-             can also specify simple integer valuse such as "100000" directly.
+             can also specify simple integer values such as "100000" directly.
              Here, you can not specify "disable".
 A nonnegative integer value must be specified.
 This value applies to the actual message content (keys and values).
 The total size of a produce request